MSK998/MSK998.github.io/src/blog/2022/hello-world.md

 # Whats this for?

 The aim of this was really to just share what I learn in the realm of technology within my personal and professional career.
-I try to undertake personal projects and I plan on using this blog to provide context for the projects that I create as well as provide/remind myself of how to achieve certain outcomes from code.
+I try to undertake personal projects and I plan on using this blog to provide context for the projects that I create as well as provide context and remind myself of how to achieve certain outcomes from code.

 Professionally, I may write about some interesting tech that I am getting involved with.
-However, these kinds of posts will probably be more vague, as im not trying to get myself in hot water with anyone.

 # Who am I?